Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 21. Save and close the macro mcrShortCut.

-22. If you remember on which Form you have attached the earlier macro Shortcut Menu last week, then you can open that Form in normal view and right-click on the Form to display the Form/Report Sub-Menu we added to the earlier menu.
-If You don't remember then open one of your existing Forms in Design View.
+22. If you recall the Form to which you attached the shortcut menu in last week’s exercise, open that form in Normal View and right-click anywhere on it to display the Form/Report submenu we added earlier.
+If you don’t remember, simply open any of your existing forms in Design View to continue.

 24. Click on the Other Tab.